jwannamaker/PlasmaPlanet/README.md

 # PolyPlasmaPlanet
 ## Welcome to Wannamaker Labs!
-You've landed on my dev logs.
+### It seems you've landed on my dev logs.
 Proceed with curiosity (and caution), and witness my software development skills rapidly grow right before your eyes!

     I'm a new follower in the cult of done. and this github account shall hence forth be a testiment to that.